adamgreig/agg-kicad/agg.pretty/README.md

  * The `M3_HOLE` courtyard does _not_ include space for a bolt head or washer (as it may not always be required) so be sure to check this or use the `M3_MOUNT` variant.

+### WIREPAD

+3mm diameter circular copper pad.
+Useful for particularly large testpoints and pads for soldering wires to.